University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 If you've ever heard of the phrase **shell scripts**, this refers to a series of commands like we will learn in these sessions, strung together into a plain text file, and which is then able to be run as a single process.

 Although we haven't specifically mentioned this up until now, your virtual machines are actually running the *Ubuntu* flavour of Linux, and we can access these machines by logging in remotely, as well as through the `RStudio` interface.
-(We'll cover this later in the practical course.)
+(We will not cover the use of `ssh` clients in this course, and our current VMs have direct `ssh` logins for students disabled.
+If you are interested in this, talk to one of the instructors.)
 Most High-Performance Computing (HPC) systems you use will require a knowledge of Linux so these practicals will give you the basics skills for working in this environment.
-Most of the data analysis performed by the Bioinformatics Hub relies on the University of Adelaide HPC for data storage and data processing.
+Most of the data analysis performed by Bioinformaticians at UoA relies on the University of Adelaide HPC for data storage and data processing.

 ## Initial Goals